epfml/disco/desktop-pytorch-version/README.md

 We decided to split the dataset equally and assign a fraction of data to each of the peers for testing the prototype.
 Thus, you need to specify the total number of peers when running the client code to split the dataset and get a fraction of data for training.

 In the reality, the data doesn't have to be i.i.d. like the one we use in testing, but it can be heterogeneous, and each peer would only use their local private data.
-If you would like to use your own data, you can change the `data.py` file, then the numbers of peers are not needed when running the clients.
+If you would like to use your own local private data, you can change the `data.py` file, then the numbers of peers are not needed when running the clients.
 If you would like to change the ML model, you can change the `network_model.py` file.

 There is no limitation for the PyTorch model we use.
 The model is not different from any other PyTorch programs for traditional ML.
 So in general we can train any PyTorch model on top of this implementation, with GPU access to accelerate the training process as in normal PyTorch programs.
 If the model parameters have a large size, then it would take a longer time for the model communication over the P2P network, but there is no limitation for the maximum size of models to be sent.